 Gather Your Ingredients

-All you need is eggs, water, and either the rack that came with your Instant Pot or a special egg rack like this one.
+All you need is eggs, water, and either the rack that came with your Instant Pot or a special egg rack.
 I like to leave my eggs out until they reach room temperature.
 This can help you avoid them cracking while they’re cooking.

 If it’s your first time making them, I’d start with 3-4 eggs just in case my times don’t work perfectly for you.